Im-Rises/ParticleSimulator/README.md

 Major:

-- [ ] Correct the mouse projection in 3D (currently when the camera is on the right or left of the center, it adds the distance to camera instead of substracting it)
 - [ ] Adjust the particles movement settings
 - [ ] Correct mouse drag of the particles (add lerp function ?)
 - [ ] Change colorimetry of the particles (currently there's too much red)
 - [ ] Correct fixed updated linked to the render function in the ParticleSimulator

-Minor:

-- [ ] Add a display debug to show the mouse position in 3D (cube set to the mouse position)
-- [ ] Change the toogle fullscreen implementation to keep the previous window size

 ## Dependencies